gcalderone/GModelFit.jl/docs/src/concepts.md

 # Basic concepts and data types

-In order to exploit the **GFit.jl** model expressiveness we need to introduce a few concepts and the associated data types:
+In order to exploit the **GFit.jl** model expressiveness we need to introduce a few concepts, and the associated data types:

 - *Domain*: an N-dimensional grid of points where the model is to be evaluated, it is analogous to the independent varible $\vec{x}$ in the $f(\vec{x})$ notation.
 It is represented by either:
   - a [`Domain{N}`](@ref) object for linear domains, i.e. where the coordinates for each of the N dimensions are explicitly specified for all the points;